cognitedata/bazel-snapshots/README.md

 ### Remote Storage

 So far, only Google Cloud Storage is supported for remote storage.
-To start using a remote storage backend, add a `storage` attribute to `snapshots` in your root BUILD file:
+To start using a remote storage backend, add a `bucket` attribute to `snapshots` in your root BUILD file:

 ```skylark
 snapshots(